-If you are in a new relationship your new partner may have difficulty understanding your thoughts and feelings, especially if they have not experienced the strength of the bond that exists between a parent and baby.
-It is helpful to talk honestly about such feelings and to try to show patience with any initial lack of understanding.
-It may be helpful to show your new partner this page and other literature on sudden infant death.
+If you are in a new relationship your new partner may have difficulty understanding your thoughts and feelings, especially if they have not experienced the strength of the bond that exists between a parent and child.
+It is helpful to talk honestly about such feelings and to try to show patience if they lack understanding at first.
+It may be helpful to show your new partner this leaflet and other literature on sudden infant death.

 Whatever your situation, contact with the Care of Next Infant (CONI) programme can be a great support.

 Availability of CONI (Care of Next Infant Programme) in your area

 Working with local public healthcare providers we facilitate a service for bereaved parents.
 CONI is available through health visitors, midwives, paediatricians and GPs, but unfortunately CONI is not available everywhere.

 CONI is currently available in many areas of England, Wales, Northern Ireland.
 Each area has a local co-ordinator who will discuss with parents the support available and arrange a plan of care with parents and professionals.
 Where CONI is available, this programme is for parents who are expecting / given birth to a baby following the sudden unexpected death of their baby.
 Some areas are able to offer the programme to parents who are bereaved for other reasons, you will need to ask your midwife.

 The programme is usually offered for 6 months after the baby is born but may be longer depending on the individual circumstances.

 - Receive regular contact ( home visits & telephone conversations) from their health visitor, so they can talk freely about any worries and seek advice

 - Borrow movement monitors which pick up movements as the baby breathes, and will ring an alarm if movements stop for longer than 20 seconds